moliver28/research-handbook/content/handbook/values/_index.md

 In many organizations, you take a risk when you put forth any work that's not perfect — where you haven't spent endless cycles planning for contingencies or counterpoints.
 Because of this, you're incentivized to invest a lot of time and effort into preparing for 'What if?' scenarios before any work is presented–even if the release is not customer facing and there is a low level of risk in imperfection.

 The downside to that is clear when we are dogfooding.
-If you do eventually put forth the work, but it needed to be course corrected a long time ago, you've squandered time that you could have spent improving it via iteration.
+If you do eventually put forth the work, but it needed to be course corrected a long time ago, you've squandered time that you could have spent improving it through iteration.

 Having a low level of shame when dogfooding or working internally requires you to combat a natural inclination to conceal work until it's perfect, and instead celebrate the small changes.